LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Collatz-sequences.md

 In a comment to his program, Athanasius reports that his program takes 20 minutes to complete for the `1..1e6` range.
 That’s really too slow, there must be something wrong in the caching implementation.

-[Colin Crain](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-054/colin-crain/raku/ch-2.p6) used a `next-collatz` subroutine to compute the next number in a given sequence, and used this in the `make_collatz_sequence` subroutine to compute a full sequence:
+[Colin Crain](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-054/colin-crain/raku/ch-2.p6) used a `next-collatz` subroutine to compute the next term in a given sequence, and used this in the `make_collatz_sequence` subroutine to compute a full sequence:

 ``` Perl6
 sub make_collatz_sequence ( $start ) {